yet-another-personal-assistant/pa-core/README.md

 - `type`: How to communicate to the component.
 Currently supported are `socket` (UNIX socket) and `stdio`.
 Default is `stdio`.
 - `buffering`: If defined and set to `line`, line buffering is used for communication.
 - `socket`: Mandatory for `socket` type components.
 Name of the socket file that is expected to be created by the component.
 - `after`: Defines ordering for components.
+Can be either single component or a list of components.

 ## Requirements